SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-resource-store/README.md

 # Resource Store Module

-This module is responsible for storing User Account data resources in a Mongo database, and exposing a REST API to allow other components to interact with the store.
+This module is responsible for storing User Account data resources in a Mongo database, and exposing a REST API to allow other components to interact with the resource store.

 ## Sub-modules